Skip to content

 What is the IRC classification of roads?

-The classification of rural or non-urban roads are also known as IRC classification of roads: As per IRC classification, the roads are divided into the following categories:
+The classification of rural or non-urban roads is also known as the IRC classification of roads: As per IRC classification, the roads are divided into the following categories:

 1) National Highway (N.H)